 Each year there are opportunities for students to participate in afterschool clubs.
 The clubs available and the grades that may participate vary from year to year depending on the interest of teachers and/or parents in sponsoring a club.
-Typically, these have been geared toward the upper elementary grades.
 Parents/staff interested in organizing a club should contact the School Director for more information.